yunnysunny/Candy/posts/candyTheme.md

 Candy is a minimal blogging theme for Cabin.
 To use this theme check out the [Getting Started](http://colinwren.github.io/Cabin/) section of the Cabin website.

+Check out the [Candy GitHub repository](https://github.com/colinwren/Candy) for more information.

 ## Markdown
 Cabin supports [GitHub flavored Markdown](https://help.github.com/articles/github-flavored-markdown) for its static site generation.
 It has awesome features like: